broady/cdbuild/README.md

 The image is now available at `gcr.io/$MYPROJECT/$IMAGENAME`.

-You can optionally add a version for the image by appending `:$VERSION`.
+You can optionally add a version (Docker calls these tags) for the image by appending `:$VERSION`.
 For example:

     $ cdbuild -project $MYPROJECT -name $IMAGENAME:v1